Are you currently experiencing a drop in FPS (frame per second) while playing your favorite game?

 A bottleneck refers to a situation that hinders a process from progressing.
 When you add CPU to this term, it basically means that your CPU is preventing other components of your computer from being efficient.
 For example, if your CPU can’t handle or render the amount of data being transferred to it at an ideal rate, components such as your RAM or graphics card will become ineffective.

-Because of this, you will notice that some parts of your computer are competing for their data to be processed by your CPU, which can cause some issues such as programs crashing or FPS drops.
+Because of this, you will notice that some parts of your computer are competing for their data to be processed, since the CPU affects FPS this can cause drops.
 This opens up more problems that can contribute to the CPU bottleneck and be more challenging to fix.

 Common Causes Of CPU Bottleneck